InnerSourceCommons/InnerSourcePatterns/patterns/1-initial/source-code-inventory.md

 ## References

-* Organization and Legal Entity terms as defined in [InnerSource License Pattern Glossary](../2-structured/innersource-license.md#glossary).
+* Organization and Legal Entity terms as defined in the [InnerSource License Pattern - Glossary](../2-structured/innersource-license.md#glossary).
 * Explore using this pattern in combination with the [InnerSource Portal](../2-structured/innersource-portal.md) pattern.

 ## Status